jolyon129/simple-distributed-web-application/README.md

 ## Commands

 Separately call `make run-raft` `make run-auth`, `make run-backend` and `make run-web` in four terminal sessions .
-Then go to `localhost:9000` to enter into the application. `make run-raft` need be called first!(Note: `make run-raft` will only start one raft node and a API server at `localost:9004`.
+Then go to `localhost:9000` to enter into the application. `make run-raft` needs to be called first!(Note: `make run-raft` will only start one raft node and a API server at `localost:9004`.
 I will demostrate the useage of 3 raft nodes in the final presentation.)

 Make Targets:
 * `make run-raft`: Start a raft node and expose http server of DB engine at `localhost:9004`